beginning of content

 • The best way to protect yourself against chickenpox is through vaccination.

-• Chickenpox vaccination isn't recommended during pregnancy.
+• The chickenpox vaccine isn't recommended during pregnancy.

 What is chickenpox?

-If you've had chickenpox it can come back later in life in the form of shingles (herpes zoster).
+If you've had chickenpox, it can come back later in life in the form of shingles (herpes zoster).

 What are the symptoms of chickenpox?